cpeachLBNL/UCI_HAR/README.md

 ##Raw Data:
-The raw data used to construct the tidy data can be found in the following folder:  /UCI HAR Dataset.
+The raw data used to construct the tidy data can be found in the following folder:  <b>/UCI HAR Dataset</b>.

 Specifically, the following files were used: